Passerella iliaca zaboria, P. i. iliaca

 Documentation: Specimens: iliaca?, UNSM ZM17887, 21 Oct 2000 Lincoln, Lancaster Co; zaboria?
 UNSM ZM18334, 7 Nov 2005 Dodge Co (see Taxonomy).

-Taxonomy: Some 15-24 subspecies are recognized by various authorities (Pyle 1997, Gill and Donsker 2017, Clements 2016, Weckstein et al 2002).
-These are generally divided into four subspecies groups (Pyle 1997), which were recently tentatively raised to species level by Gill and Donsker (2017): Sooty Fox Sparrow (P. unalaschcensis), Thick-billed Fox Sparrow (P. megarhyncha), Slate-colored Fox Sparrow (P. schistacea), and Red Fox Sparrow (P. iliaca).
-In accordance with AOS, as of 2018 we have not adopted this treatment.
+Taxonomy: Some 15-24 subspecies are recognized by various authorities (Pyle 1997, Gill et al 2021, Clements 2016, Weckstein et al 2020).
+These are generally divided into four subspecies groups (Pyle 1997): Sooty Fox Sparrow (P. unalaschcensis), Thick-billed Fox Sparrow (P. megarhyncha), Slate-colored Fox Sparrow (P. schistacea), and Red Fox Sparrow (P. iliaca).
+Recent genetic studies (Zink 1994, Zink and Weckstein 2003) confirm the status of these four groups as full species, and we follow Gill et al (2021) and Wright (2019) in adopting this approach.

-Of these groups, the first two are restricted to the coastal and western montane Pacific region, and interior montane Slate-colored Fox Sparrow is unlikely to occur in Nebraska (but see below).
-Red Fox Sparrow subspecies are zaboria, breeding from interior Alaska to central Alberta south to Northwest Territories and Manitoba, wintering from southern California to south Texas, north and east to Iowa and Georgia, and iliaca, breeding from northeast Manitoba and Ontario to Newfoundland, wintering from Michigan to Mississippi east to New Hampshire and Florida.
+According to Pyle (1997), Red Fox Sparrow subspecies are zaboria, breeding from interior Alaska to central Alberta south to Northwest Territories and Manitoba, wintering from southern California to south Texas, north and east to Iowa and Georgia, and iliaca, breeding from northeast Manitoba and Ontario to Newfoundland, wintering from Michigan to Mississippi east to New Hampshire and Florida.

-All Nebraska observations since collection of a single example of schistacea 150 years ago (AOU 1957) are of Red Fox Sparrow; it has been assumed that subspecies P. p. iliaca and P. p. zaboria migrate through Nebraska (Bent 1968; Pyle 1997).
-All Red Fox Sparrows winter in the southeastern US, including zaboria, which breeds west into Alaska, and thus migrates southeast on the northern Great Plains; it is only a rare migrant in northeastern Colorado (Andrews and Righter 1992).
+All Nebraska observations are of Red Fox Sparrow; it has been assumed that subspecies P. p. iliaca and P. p. zaboria migrate through Nebraska (Bent 1968; Pyle 1997).
+Both iliaca and zaboria Red Fox Sparrows winter in the southeastern US.
+Since zaboria breeds westward into Alaska, its migration route is southeastward on the northern Great Plains including Nebraska; it is only a rare migrant in northeastern Colorado (Andrews and Righter 1992).
+All Oklahoma specimens (>35) are zaboria (Joe Grzybowski, pers. comm.).
 Subspecies iliaca breeds west in Canada to the longitude of Minnesota, and winters with zaboria in the southeastern US.
-Thus, iliaca migrates southward and southeastward and would be expected to be less numerous in Nebraska than zaboria, likely significantly less.
-In addition, a perhaps sizeable number of intergrades might be expected to occur in at least eastern Nebraska.
-Field identification of the subspecies in Nebraska is very difficult, with only extremes of rufous and gray plumages possibly identifiable, as suggested by Beadle and Rising (2003).
-Probable examples of such extremes are grayish birds in Oct 1990 in Keith Co described as “belonging to one of the grayish western races” (Rosche 1994), a bird suggestive of zaboria picked up in Dodge Co 7 Nov 2005 and sent to UNSM, now ZM18334 (cited above), and reddish birds that are good candidates for iliaca: the specimen cited above (Documentation) which is a fresh, very reddish bird, Fontenelle Forest, Sarpy Co 5 Mar 2017 (Peterson 2017), and 25 Mar 2017 Dodge Co (Croshaw 2017).
+Thus, iliaca migrates southward and southeastward and could be expected to be less numerous in Nebraska than zaboria.
+In addition, intergrades might be expected to occur in at least eastern Nebraska.
+Field identification of these two subspecies in Nebraska is very difficult, with only extremes of rosy red (iliaca) and brownish rufous (zaboria) plumages possibly identifiable, as suggested by Beadle and Rising (2003).
+Probable examples from Nebraska of such extremes are a brownish rufous bird photographed in Dawes Co 13 Oct 2018 (Jorgensen 2018), a bird suggestive of zaboria picked up in Dodge Co 7 Nov 2005 and sent to UNSM, now ZM18334 (cited above), and reddish birds that are good candidates for iliaca, the specimen cited above, which is a fresh, very rosy reddish bird from Fontenelle Forest, Sarpy Co 5 Mar 2017 (Peterson 2017), 25 Mar 2017 Dodge Co (Croshaw 2017), and 23 Oct 2021 Knox Co (photograph in this account).

 Changes since 2000: Even though numbers observed in winter are variable, reports have increased in recent years including numbers recorded on CBCs (Figure 1); prior to winter 2009-2010 there had been only about 25 reports for Feb, but since then such reports have been numerous.
 During the winter of 2014-2015 at least 16 individuals were at 11 locations in the southeast.

-Figure 1: Number of Fox Sparrows detected per party hour on Nebraska Christmas Bird Counts during the period 1970-2016.
+Figure 1: Number of Fox Sparrows detected per party hour on Nebraska Christmas Bird Counts during the period 1970-2022.
 Points represent reported values and trend line created using locally weighted scatterplot (LOESS) smoothing.
-Data collected by volunteers and provided by National Audubon Society and the Nebraska Ornithologists Union.
+Data collected by volunteers and provided by National Audubon Society and the Nebraska Ornithologists’ Union.

-Migration is from early Mar through early May; peak movement is in early Apr in the southeast, mid-Apr elsewhere.
+Migration is from late Mar through Apr; peak movement is in early Apr in the southeast, mid-Apr elsewhere.

 - High counts: 62 at Fontenelle Forest 1 Apr 2017, 25 there 5 Apr 2009, 23 there 29 Mar 2005, and 22 at Wood Duck WMA, Stanton Co 1 Apr 1998.